usegalaxy-au/tools-au/tools/alphafold/scripts/db/patch_mmcif/tests/README.md

 FileNotFoundError: [Errno 2] No such file or directory: '/alphafold_dbs/pdb_mmcif/mmcif_files/XXXX.cif'
 ```

-The `patch_mmcif.py` script cross-references your AlphaFold2 databases and attempts to patch missing .cif files from the RCSB database.
+`patch_mmcif.py` is a standalone script that cross-references your AlphaFold2 databases and attempts to patch missing .cif files from the RCSB database.

 ```
 $ python patch_mmcif.py -h